optimist555/proxmox/luks-encryption-manual-tpm-ssh-unlock/README.md

 **⚠️ NOTE:** If you don't do this, your system will not boot again without a live USB/CD

-Get the `UUID`'s of the encrypted disks:
+Get the `UUID`'s of the encrypted partitions:

 ```bash
 lsblk -o NAME,PATH,UUID,WWN,MOUNTPOINTS,FSTYPE,LABEL,MODEL,SERIAL | grep -v "/dev/zd"